CEXTBurmawala/notes/yellowfin/yellowfin_generator_setup.md

 - go to Prepare section at the top left
 - at the bottom left, select the "+" button and click "Add / Edit Folders"
 - add a "Case" folder
-- drag the `case_number` from the left "Case" folder to the right "Case" folder
+- drag the `case_number` from the left "VW_SYS_CASE" folder to the right "Case" folder
 - Publish the view, enter the following information:
 	- View Name: `<customer_name> Master View`
 	- Description: `<customer_name> Master View`